ssorallen/react-todos/README.md

 # React Todos

 Backbone's example [TODO app](http://backbonejs.org/docs/todos.html) with React JS Components for views in place of `Backbone.View`.

 ## Demo

 http://ssorallen.com/reacttodos/

 The demo uses local storage to save todos in the browser.
+The views are all rendered with React, which means there is no dependency on another DOM manipulation library like jQuery.

 ## Annotated Source